cellgeni/c2l/README.md

 Some QCs can be plotted by src/03.plot.c2l.R.

-# Details
+# Prerequisites
-The pipeline is designed to be run on one or more references and single set of visiums.
-So prepared input consists of one or more reference h5ad and one visium h5ad files.
-## Preparation
 For now the pipeline uses conda to run cell2location.
 Enviroment name is hardcoded in bsub scripts (see `source activate` statements).
 Second step of cell2location can use a lot  of GPU memory, most likely it will not fit into gpu-normal if number of visium samples is above 15-20 (more then 20k spots).
 In this case `gpu-cellgeni-a100` queue can be used (see `_02.run.predict.cell.abundancies.gpu_cellgeni.sh`).
 Use `actions/c2l/src/create.env.sh` to create conda enviroment.

+# Details
+The pipeline is designed to be run on one or more references and single set of visiums.
+So prepared input consists of one or more reference h5ad and one visium h5ad files.

 ## Initialization
 Set tic variable to ticket number and init: